 Other changes suggest that families are cutting back even more on some necessities, in particular leisure and social activities, to afford the basics.
 The numbers of children unable to participate in a range of activities because their families can't afford it has risen since 1999, in some cases more than doubling (see Figure 2.3).

-In the current tough economic climate, people have a less generous view of what the essential social activities should be than they held in 1999, see Facts and Findings 3: What do we think we need?
+In the current tough economic climate, people have a less generous view of what the essential social activities should be than they held in 1999, see What do we think we need?
 In the 2012 survey the social activities, seen to be necessities by the majority, are a hobby, celebrations on special occasions, attending wedding and funerals and similar occasions, being able to make hospital or other such visits and being able to take part in sport and exercise.
 In 1999, activities seen as essential also included presents for the family once a year, having family or friends round once a month and a holiday away from home for a week once a year.
 Taking part in sport and exercise, now seen as a necessity, was not asked in 1999.

 Even so, 3.5 million more people are missing out today on social activities based on this less generous view than missed out in 1999 on the more generous view held then: 11 million today compared to 7.5 million in 1999.
 Using 1999 standards, 16 million people today miss out on social activties.